 Whether you’ve been together a few months, years, or decades, the holidays are a great time for couples to get closer, reflect on the previous year, and have real conversations — and a Christmas date is the perfect occasion.

 Research shows that couples who make quality time to date each other and try new things together, build up fun memory banks and report higher levels of relationship satisfaction overall.

 Feeling inspired?
-Here are 27 fun Christmas date ideas that are guaranteed to make the end of the year unforgettable.
+Here are 40 fun holiday date ideas that are guaranteed to make the end of the year unforgettable.